Scieon/YAITS/README.md

 ## Setup
 The project can be run with docker
-1. From YAITS/mysql run `docker-compose up --build` (if running with docker the db host conf should be matching the mysql container name in this case `db`)
+1. From YAITS/mysql run `docker-compose up --build` (the db host conf should be matching the mysql container name in this case `db`)
 2. This will spawn a mysql container exposed at :3306 and the api exposed at :8080 (with the volume mounted on)

 ## Testing